OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Conclusions

-In this study, we proposed \method, a federated learning system that can benefit from the utility of CDP-FL and the trust model of LDP-FL, which is accomplished using TEE.
-We analyzed the security/privacy risks of using TEE on the server side in FL and demonstrated the practicality of the inference attack by using gradients index information which can be observed from side-channels.
-To mitigate these risks, we proposed a fully-oblivious but efficient algorithm.
-Our experimental results showed that our proposed algorithm was more efficient than state-of-the-art general-purpose ORAM, and can be a practical method on the real-world scale.
-We believe our method can be a practical and powerful technique for secure FL on cloud servers with Intel SGX.
+In this study, we analyzed the risks of FL with server-side TEE in a sparsified gradient setting, and designed and demonstrated a novel inference attack using gradient index information that is observable from side-channels.
+To mitigate these risks, we proposed an oblivious federated learning system, called the \method, by designing fully oblivious but efficient algorithms.
+Our experimental results demonstrated that the proposed algorithm is more efficient than the state-of-the-art general-purpose ORAM and can serve as a practical method on a real-world scale.
+We believe that our study is useful for realizing privacy-preserving FL using a TEE.

+\begin{acks} This work was supported by the Research Fund of JST CREST (No. JPMJCR21M2), JST SICORP (No. JPMJSC2107), and JSPS KAKENHI (21K19767, 22H03595). \end{acks}